-The plans do not indicate any signs.
+The plans do not currently indicate any signs but must include off-site parking signage as noted in the Conditions section of this document.
 A building permit and a certificate of appropriateness would be required for the installation of any signs, which must comply with City Code Chapter 114 and the Historic Architectural Guidelines.